cederberg/grammatica/README.txt

 1. Introduction
 ---------------

-  Grammatica is a parser generator for C# and Java.
-It reads a grammar file and creates source code for a parser.
-The grammar file format describes the language in EBNF, with tokens described as regular expressions.
+  Grammatica is a C# and Java parser generator (compiler compiler).
+  It reads a grammar file (in an EBNF format) and creates well- commented and readable C# or Java source code for the parser.
+It supports LL(k) grammars, automatic error recovery, readable error messages and a clean separation between the grammar and the source code.

   This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the separate LICENCE.txt file for more details.

-  Please see http://www.nongnu.org/grammatica/ for more information.
+  Please see http://grammatica.percederberg.net/ for more information.

 2. Installation & Usage